LanguageMachines/PICCL/README.md

       --outputdir DIRECTORY    Output directory (FoLiA documents)
       --language LANGUAGE      Language
-      --extension STR          Extension of FoLiA documents in input directory (default: folia.xml) --inputclass CLASS       FoLiA text class to use for input, defaults to 'OCR', may be set to 'current' as well --inputtype STR          Input type can be either 'folia' (default), 'text', or 'pdf' (i.e. pdf with text; no OCR) --virtualenv PATH        Path to Virtual Environment to load (usually path to LaMachine) --artifrq INT            Default value for missing frequencies in the validated lexicon (default: 10000000)
+      --extension STR          Extension of FoLiA documents in input directory (default: folia.xml) --inputclass CLASS       FoLiA text class to use for input, defaults to 'current' for FoLiA input; must be set to 'OCR' for FoLiA documents produced by ocr.nf
+      --inputtype STR          Input type can be either 'folia' (default), 'text', or 'pdf' (i.e. pdf with text; no OCR) --virtualenv PATH        Path to Virtual Environment to load (usually path to LaMachine) --artifrq INT            Default value for missing frequencies in the validated lexicon (default: 10000000)